Paul Kagame

 During his vice presidency, Kagame controlled the national army and was responsible for maintaining the government's power, while other officials began rebuilding the country.
 Many RPF soldiers carried out retribution killings.
 Kagame said he did not support these killings but failed to stop them.
 Hutu refugee camps formed in Zaire and other countries and the RPF attacked the camps in 1996, but insurgents continued to attack Rwanda.
 As part of the invasion, Kagame sponsored two rebel wars in Zaire.
-Rwandan- and Ugandan-backed rebels won the first war (1996–97), installing Laurent-Désiré Kabila as president in place of dictator Mobutu and returning Zaire to its former pre-Mobutu name, the Democratic Republic of the Congo (DRC).
+Rwandan- and Ugandan-backed rebels won the first war (1996–97), installing Laurent-Désiré Kabila as president in place of dictator Mobutu Sese Seko and returning Zaire to its former pre-Mobutu name, the Democratic Republic of the Congo (DRC).
 The second war was launched in 1998 against Kabila, and later his son Joseph, following the DRC government's expulsion of Rwandan and Ugandan military forces from the country.
 The war escalated into a conflict that lasted until a 2003 peace deal and ceasefire.

 Bizimungu resigned in 2000, most likely having been forced to do so, following a falling out with the RPF.
 He was replaced by Kagame.
 Bizimungu was later imprisoned for corruption and inciting ethnic violence, charges that human rights groups described as politically motivated.
 Kagame's rule is considered authoritarian, and human rights groups accuse him of political repression.
-Overall opinion on the regime by foreign observers is mixed, and as president, Kagame has prioritized national development, launching programmes which have led to development on key indicators including healthcare, education and economic growth.
+Overall opinion on the regime by foreign observers is mixed, and as president, Kagame has prioritised national development, launching programmes which have led to development on key indicators including healthcare, education and economic growth.
 Kagame has had mostly good relations with the East African Community and the United States; his relations with France were poor until 2009.
 Relations with the DRC remain tense despite the 2003 ceasefire; human rights groups and a leaked United Nations report allege Rwandan support for two insurgencies in the country, a charge Kagame denies.
 Several countries suspended aid payments in 2012 following these allegations.
-Since coming to power, Kagame has won three presidential elections, but none of these have been rated free or fair by international observers.
+Since coming to power, Kagame has won four presidential elections, but none of these have been rated free or fair by international observers.
 His role in the assassination of exiled political opponents has been controversial.

 Early life

 Kagame was born on 23 October 1957, the youngest of six children, in Tambwe, Ruanda-Urundi, a village located in what is now the Southern Province of Rwanda.
 His father, Deogratias Rutagambwa, was a member of the Tutsi ethnic group, from which the royal family had been derived since the 18th century or earlier.
 A member of the Bega clan, Deogratias Rutagambwa had family ties to King Mutara III, but he pursued an independent business career rather than maintain a close connection to the royal court.
+However, Rutagambwa's uncle Rwubusisi was a powerful and influential politician.
 Kagame's mother, Asteria Bisinda, descended from the family of the last Rwandan queen, Rosalie Gicanda, that is from the Hebera branch of the royal Nyiginya clan.